diegoami/DA_ML_Capstone/README.md

 ## Benchmark Model

 I could not find a benchmark for someone trying to solve a similar problem.
 The closest problem I know of is categorizing sports videos, as from this link, which gets very high accuracy and uses a combination of CNN, RNN and transfer learning.
-However, there are two main differences, compared with the probleTm I am trying to solve:
+However, there are two main differences, compared with the problem I am trying to solve:

 * I am trying to split videos in parts and categorize those parts, and not trying to categorize full videos
 * The images that need to be categorized do not come from the “wild”, but are limited by the way they are generated from games graphical engines

+In the end, I decided to use a VGG16 net, fully retrained.

 ## Evaluation Metrics